rern/RuneAudio_Addons/guideline.md

 	- restore everything to pre-install state
 	- no need for non-install type
 	- file path:
-		- `/usr/local/bin/` if included in a root path extractable file
-		- or
-		- the same as `install.sh`
+		- the same as `install.sh` for download by `getuninstall` function
+		- destination `/usr/local/bin/` for custom download
 - update will be done by uninstall > install

 **1.1  `install.sh` template**